signorpipo/wle-pp/README.md

     * add to the WLE object lots of functions that make the object interface more cohesive and complete
   - Gamepad
     * manages the input from the gamepads, like reading the state of a button or the value of the thumbstick
+	* automatically works with the keyboard
+	* u can also add a virtual gamepad to use the gamepad on a mobile device
   - Grab & Throw
     * a ready to use gameplay feature to grab and throw objects
   - FSM